Did you just get divorced and want to change your last name back to your maiden name?

-- Proof of State Residency: Two (2) documents required such as a utility bill, mortgage/lease statement, bank statement or credit card statement.
+- Proof of State Residency: Two (2) documents are required such as a utility bill, mortgage/lease statement, bank statement, or credit card statement.
 Must contain your full name and address.

 Learn more about the pros and cons of REAL IDs by visiting our REAL ID Guide.

 Now you’re going to want to update your passport to match your new name.

 Important: Review your travel calendar!
 If you have any existing travel reservations (flights, hotels, car rentals, vacations, etc.) booked in your old name, wait until you return from your travel to update your passport.
 If the name on your reservation doesn’t match your photo ID you may not be able to board your plane or check into your hotel.

 Updating your passport is technically a correction so you’ll be able to submit everything by mail.

 If you have a valid passport that was issued >12 months ago, you’ll use Form DS-82.